Adjectives VIII: Sound Changes

 Dang…it smells…!

-Another phenomenon that’s not so much dialectical as it is emphatic, rather than stopping with a glottal stop, emphasis can be added to an adjective in casual speech by dropping I and elongating the preceding vowel.
+Another phenomenon that is not so much dialectical as it is emphatic, rather than stopping with a glottal stop, emphasis can be added to an adjective in casual speech by dropping I and elongating the preceding vowel.
 In fact, the final /i/ doesn’t have to be dropped for this to work.

 18. 外、寒ー。